 Again, when you identify one of those small holes, just repeat the steps above and ensure you install gutter sealant at the appropriate locations.

 Step 10 – Conclusion On How To Install Gutter Sealant

 In summary, fixing a gutter is very easy if you have the appropriate tools and sealants.
 You need to check for holes every three years and aim at fixing these on the spot.

-Don’t delay this, as you may end up with bigger and bigger whole till you have to replace the complete gutter, which is an expensive exercise.
+Don’t delay this, as you may end up with a bigger and bigger hole till you have to replace the complete gutter, which is an expensive exercise.

 It is always best to fix the small holes than to pay someone to replace your gutters.

 Step 11 – Quick Summary of what you need to do

 Let me summarise what you need to do: